Watch the Video Tutorial

 We need to create guides to line up all of our content in a structured layout.
 Go View > New Guide Layout…

 We’ll use the Free Transform command to resize photos to fit our grid.
+Make sure you import the provided title text.
+It’s an Illustrator document.

 Use the vector rectangle tool to create a rectangle behind the four photos.
 We can use the fill controls in the Control Bar to choose a colour.